 “HOTEL BARBER” SEEN, BUT ESCAPES ROOMS were ransacked and two suitcases were cut open at the Eagle Hotel, Hindley street, Adelaide, last night by a “hotel barber”, who was almost captured in a lavatory.
 He jumped through a window and… Read More ›

-By MICK ROBERTS © BUSHFIRES were a constant companion to the publicans who hosted the Eagle-on-the-Hill Hotel in Adelaide’s Lofty Ranges.
-Fire destroyed the pub on two occasions, but each time it was rebuilt on the mountain road over the… Read More ›
+By MICK ROBERTS © BUSHFIRES were a constant threat to the Eagle-on-the-Hill Hotel in Adelaide’s Lofty Ranges.
+Fire destroyed the pub on two occasions, but each time it was rebuilt on the mountain road over the Adelaide Hills to trade… Read More ›

 Beer Up – But Still Going Down